-Cresta & Rock Creek Dams Surveys & Inspection
+Cresta & Rock Creek Dam Survey

 March , 2012

-Inside the same trash rack a 24” pipe was inspected utilizing an ROV; two gate valves had been previously discovered by PG & E engineers to be non-functioning.
-These 24-inch pipes bifurcated about 25 feet inside the center pier and split off to both chambers supplying water to keep the gates afloat.
+Inside the same trash rack, Global used an ROV to inspect two 24-inch pipes in order to determine why two gate valves were non-functioning.
+These pipes bifurcated about 25 feet inside the center pier and split off to both chambers, supplying water to keep the gates afloat.
 It was suspected that the pipes and the valves were full of sediment deposited from upstream.

 A thorough report providing the data obtained from the sonar images and the probe measurement was provided to the PG&E upon completion of the project.